Aparnarr/documentation_guides_markdown/tableswire.md

 ## Segment Attribute API

-The follwoing Paramters will be used by all the below mentioned APIs.
+The following Paramters will be used by all the below mentioned APIs.

 - `RequestId`: Long (8 bytes).
 This field contains the client-generated _ID_ that has been propagated to identify a client request.
 - `SegmentName`: String (2 bytes) followed by that many bytes of Java's Modified UTF-8.
 This indicates the name of the Stream Segment.